olechka1505/hungrylemur/wp-content/plugins/restrict-user-access/readme.txt

 === Plugin Name ===
 Contributors: intoxstudio
 Donate link:
-Tags: restrict content, restrict access, limit access, member only, access control, bbpress, buddypress, qtranslate, polylang, transposh, wpml, woocommerce, user level, access level
+Tags: restrict content, restrict access, members only, access control, bbpress, buddypress, qtranslate x, polylang, transposh, wpml, woocommerce, members, membership, subscription, capabilities, role, restrict, restriction, access, teaser
 Requires at least: 3.8
 Tested up to: 4.4
-Stable tag: 0.6
+Stable tag: 0.8
 License: GPLv3

-Easily restrict content and contexts to provide exclusive access for specific User Roles or Levels.
+Create Access Levels for your users to conditionally restrict content and manage capabilities.
+Lightweight and powerful.

 == Description ==

-Easily control which user roles or levels to get exclusive access to selected content or contexts on your site.
-Create an unlimited number of Access Levels without the need of code.
+Restrict select content and contexts to control what your users get exclusive access to and when.
+Create an unlimited number of Access Levels and override user and role capabilities without the need of code.

-Use the plugin to quickly set up a membership site where users can get different levels such as Gold, Silver and Bronze.
-Then, restrict access to e.g. posts tagged "Premium", articles written by specific authors or all your free products.
+Use this plugin to quickly set up a membership site where your users can get different levels such as Gold, Silver and Bronze.
+Then, restrict access to e.g. posts tagged "Premium", articles written by specific authors, or all your free products.

 = Lots of Awesome Features =

 * Easy-to-use Access Level Manager
 * Add (multiple) levels to registered users
 * Synchronize Access Levels with User Roles
-* Restrict access to content or contexts for specific User Roles or Levels
+* Restrict content and contexts for specific Access Levels
 * Make Access Levels extend each other
-* Schedule Access Levels
+* **[NEW]** Durations for Access Levels
+* **[NEW]** Drip content and contexts
-* **[NEW]** Add durations on Access Levels
+* **[NEW]** Capabilities for Access Levels
 * Redirect unauthorized users to a custom page
 * Tease content for unauthorized users and show custom message
+* Schedule Access Levels
-* Shortcode to restrict content in your posts or pages more granular:
+* Shortcode to restrict content in your posts or pages more granular

-`[restrict role="editor" page="1"]
-This content can only be seen by editors.
-Other users will see content from Page 1, if the page attribute is present.
-[/restrict]

-[restrict level="platinum"]
-This content can only be seen by users with Platinum level or above.
-[/restrict]`

 = Conditional restrictions =